nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Printing important tasks: `print *`

-If you want to see the important tasks you have now, you can type `print *` to see the list of all-important tasks.
+If you just want to view all the important tasks instead of all the tasks in the calendar list now, you can type `print *` command to view the list of important tasks together with their information.

 Format: `print *`

 ### Printing progress: `print progress`

-If you want to know the progress of your tasks now, you can type `print progress` command to see the proportion in fraction and percentage of the finished tasks in all the tasks.
+If you have a lot of tasks and want to trace the progress of how many of the tasks have been finished, you can type  `print progress` command to see the fraction and percentage proportion of the finished tasks among all the tasks.
-Show the fraction and percentage of tasks which are marked as done in all tasks.

 Format: `print progress`

 ### Giving suggestion: `suggestion`

+When you have a lot of tasks and do not know which several tasks should be prepared first, you can get some simple suggestions from the 25HoursADay.
+The program can select several important and recent tasks and print them out together will their information.
-If you want to get some suggestions about preparing tasks that are important or have the earliest deadline, you can type the `suggestion` command to see suggestions.
+If you want to get the suggestions, you can type the `suggestion` command to see suggestions.
 Print simple suggestions about preparing which tasks first.

 Format: `suggestion`